School of Nursing

-Nurse Educator Role Specialization
+Nurse Educator Role Specialty

-Role Specialty Learning Outcomes
+Nurse Educator Role Specialty Learning Outcomes

-- Develop curricula based on institutional mission, professional standards, educational theory and research, societal needs, and ongoing program evaluation.
+- Develop curricula based on institutional mission, professional standards, educational theory and research, societal needs, and ongoing nursing program evaluation.

 - Design learning environments that provide challenges and opportunities for growth for the learner while ensuring safety, support, and resources for learning.

 - Facilitate learning using a variety of teaching strategies based on theory, best evidence, teacher expertise, and appropriateness to the learner.

 - Utilize formative assessment methods to provide valuable feedback to support learner development and growth.